phamhnh/improving-mlkem-and-mldsa-on-opentitan/README.md

 ### 4. Installing hardware synthesis tools

-For ASIC synthesis with Cadence Genus or FPGA synthesis with Vivado, you need a paid license.
+You need to install Cadence Genus or [Vivado](https://www.xilinx.com/support/download.html) if you want to run synthesis with these tools.
+Please note that a paid license is required for Cadence Genus synthesis, as well as for bitstream generation for the CW310-K410T in Vivado.

 ### 5. Installing Docker